kailash-manasarovar/statement/docs/timeline/2023/august.md

 - When I got back to my hotel after climbing the Viscos mountain (I knew there was something big about this mountain), I had to masturbate urgently!
 - A little later, I popped out to the shop and bumped into the agents staying in the room next to mine.
 - I didn't know they were agents at the time, of course, but they looked at me in a very knowing way.
-- I know now that they were agents because I see agents near enough everywhere I stay in the world and have done since December 2024, and they always look at me like that!
+- I know now that they were agents because I see agents near enough everywhere and anywhere I stay in the world, and have done since December 2024, and they always look at me like this!
 - My very own security team.
 - <3
 - In the summer of 2024, I climb the Viscos again with a guide from the same mountain shop.